 |

-Note: Practices on a shared database If you have practitioners who work across multiple practices on a shared database, we advise only setting up the HotDoc practitioner account for one site first, for them to action the requests in the Sidebar.
-Coming soon: We're currently working on a feature to allow GPs to use one account to access requests across multiple sites. |
+Note: Practices on a shared database If you have practitioners who work across multiple practices on a shared database, set up the HotDoc practitioner account for one site first only.
+Coming soon: We're working on a feature to allow GPs to use one account to access requests across multiple sites. |

 2d.
 Go Live!

-Before going live, we recommend that you read the rest of the article to understand how all the features and functions will work. |
+Before going live, read the rest of this article to understand how all the features and functions work. |

 3. Email communications